 1. What model drift is (and why it is inevitable)

-A deployed model is a set of assumptions: input distributions, feature meanings, label definitions, and a relationship between inputs and outcomes.
+A deployed model is a bundle of assumptions: input distributions, feature meanings, label definitions, and a relationship between inputs and outcomes.
 Drift occurs when those assumptions change.

 - Data drift: input distributions changed (features, text, embeddings, missingness).

-- Concept drift: the mapping from inputs to labels changed (behavioral patterns evolve).
+- Concept drift: the mapping from inputs to labels changed (behavior patterns evolve).

-- Label/target drift: the outcome distribution changed or the label definition moved.
+- Label/target drift: the outcome distribution changed or label policy moved.

-A model can drift without performance loss (benign drift), and performance can drop without obvious drift metrics (silent concept drift or a pipeline bug).
-That is why drift monitoring must be layered.
+A model can drift without obvious performance loss (benign drift), and performance can drop without obvious drift metrics (silent concept drift or a pipeline bug).
+That is why a reliable setup is layered: data quality → drift signals → performance signals → response playbook.

 2. Types of drift: data, concept, and label drift